Pittsburgh PA Construction Accident Attorney

 If you are injured at work, you will usually have to file a claim against your employer’s workers’ compensation policy.
 In certain circumstances, there may be other options

 - Personal injury lawsuit: if a third party was responsible for your injuries, you can file a personal injury lawsuit.
 Third parties can include independent contractors, equipment manufacturers, and engineers.

-- Wrongful death: the family of a worker who was killed on the job may file a wrongful death lawsuit against the negligent employer.
+- Wrongful death: the family of a worker who was killed on the job may file a Pittsburgh wrongful death lawsuit against the negligent employer.

 If you have been hurt while working construction, you may have a worker’s compensation claim.
-Our office has several experienced worker’s compensation attorneys that can handle instances where you have been hurt on a construction site.
+Our office has several experienced worker’s compensation attorneys in Pittsburgh that can handle instances where you have been hurt on a construction site.